eclipseyy/FFLRandomizer/README.md

 Windows binary here: https://github.com/eclipseyy/FFLRandomizer/releases/download/v0.001/randomize_ffl.zip

 Written in Python 3.8 on Windows.
 I haven't tested other platforms, but I don't think there's anything Windows-specific in there - pathlib is used for paths, etc - so it might work.
+The Windows binary was created using pyinstaller.

 Currently randomized:
 - monsters, picked from CSV file